Roger Waters: Russian invasion of Ukraine

 A week before the Russian invasion of Ukraine in February 2022, Waters told an RT interviewer that rumours of Russia launching an invasion were "bullshit" and Russophobic propaganda.
-After the invasion, Waters said that US President Joe Biden was "fuelling the fire in the Ukraine... that is a huge crime", and questioned why the United States was not encouraging Ukraine "to negotiate, obviating the need for this horrific, horrendous war".
-Responding to accusations that he was placing the responsibility to negotiate on the country that was invaded, Waters said that Russia was responding to provocations from NATO: "This war is basically about the action and reaction of NATO pushing right up to the Russian border – which they promised they wouldn't do."
+After the invasion, Waters said that the US President Joe Biden was "fuelling the fire in the Ukraine... that is a huge crime", and questioned why the US was not encouraging Ukraine "to negotiate, obviating the need for this horrific, horrendous war".
+Responding to accusations that he was placing the responsibility to negotiate on the country that was invaded, Waters said that Russia was responding to provocations from NATO: "This war is basically about the action and reaction of NATO pushing right up to the Russian border—which they promised they wouldn't do."
 In another interview, Waters said the attack on Ukraine was "probably the most provoked invasion ever" and he refused to "see Russia from the current Russo-phobic perspective".

 On 5 September 2022, Waters published an open letter to Olena Zelenska, the First Lady of Ukraine.
 He accused Ukrainian "extreme nationalists" of starting the war and made no mention of Russia's responsibility for the invasion.
 He argued that the West should not provide Ukraine with weapons, and that Western governments were prolonging the war with their support.
-Waters urged her husband to end the war based on the Minsk agreements.
+Waters urged her husband, the Ukrainian president Volodymyr Zelenskyy, to end the war based on the Minsk agreements.
 Waters's This Is Not a Drill concerts in Poland were cancelled following local outrage over his comments.